+- Q15 Surely the doctor treating Lucy should have been aware of the possibility of hyponatraemia? - A15 Hyponatraemia was not as you have said in your articles, a widely known risk of fluid administration.
 In fact, there is still considerable debate among paediatricians regarding the most appropriate intravenous fluid therapy for children.
 The area of fluid administration in a sick child remains a complex area and within the past few weeks a series of articles published in the highly respected paediatric journal.

-- Q15 Was the doctor involved negligent? - A15 I am not responsible for the individual actions of doctors.
+- Q16 Was the doctor involved negligent? - A16 I am not responsible for the individual actions of doctors.
 The coroner has referred the papers in this case to the GMC and therefore it would be inappropriate to make any further comment.

-- Q16 There was an article on hyponatraemia in BMJ as far back as 1992, why did it take so long to introduce new guidelines? - A16 There were some article but it was not an issue that was being widely debated at the time and it is still a subject of considerable debate among paediatricians.

-Having been alerted to this issue by the coroner following the death of Raychel Ferguson the Chief Medical Officer convened an expert working group to develop guidance on the prevent of hyponatraemia.
+- Q17 There was an article on hyponatraemia in BMJ as far back as 1992, why did it take so long to introduce new guidelines? - Yes, there were some articles on hyponatraemia but it was not something known widely.
+Following the death of Raychel Ferguson the Chief Medical Officer convened an expert working group as a matter of urgency to develop guidance on the prevent of hyponatraemia.
 This guidance was published in 2002 providing practical advice for doctors and nurses who manage the care of children in hospital.
-This guidance is the first of its kind in the UK and has been commended by Ed Summer, an expert witness called by the coroner to Lucy's inquest.
+This guidance is the first of its kind in the UK and has been commended by Dr Sumner, an expert witness called by the coroner to Lucy's inquest.